What is Earth Day?

 The annual Enchanted Forest is held in Hubbard Park, Montpelier for one weekend each October.
 It is a guided, roughly hour-long walk from the New Shelter to the Tower and back again.
 Along with its famous jack-o-lanterns, which light the entire length of the trail, visitors find a forest filled with art, music, song, and magic.
 At the Tower, a pause allows visitors to spread out on the hillside and watch a performance before returning to the New Shelter.
 Tickets on sale now: https://alltogethernowvt.org/enchantedforest

 This free walk follows signs along the Hubbard Park Fitness Trail, starting from the kiosk at the New Shelter, and visitors are invited to look for gnomes as they walk and read.
 Held on one day in November from 9 am to 4 pm, rain or shine.
 Hosted in conjunction with the Association of Bookmobile and Outreach Services' International Storywalk Week and Kellogg Hubbard Library.

 Ice on Fire

 This annual festival is a celebration of winter, held in conjunction with East Montpelier's AllTogetherNow!
 Community Arts Center.
 Bring family and friends for an afternoon of sledding, hot drinks and songs.
 Pop-up storytelling, puppets, fun with snow (weather permitting) and other events take place throughout the day.
 The event closes with a traditional Revels poem and a Christmas tree bonfire.
-Held at Hubbard Park on a Sunday afternoon from 2-5 pm in early February.
+Held the first Sunday in February from 2-5.